 The ancients made their zodiacal and calendrical measurements by keeping track of the rising and setting points of Sun and Moon on the horizon, as seen from carefully-located and designed places such as stone circles, standing stones or mounds, aligned with sight-lines to the rising and setting points at critical or chosen times of year.

 Summer solstice sunset from Trencrom Hill

 Some of these sight-lines are quite dramatic.
 From Trencrom Hill, a 5,000 year old ancient hilltop settlement in West Cornwall, the summer solstice sun rises straight over a hill twenty miles away northeast called St Agnes Beacon (Agnes being the goddess of fire).

 At winter solstice it rises between two conspicuous hills some miles away, Tregonning Hill and Godolphin Hill south-eastwards.

-Then, to crown it all, the summer solstice sun sets behind a Trink Hill north-westwards, with a slice of the sun following the slope of the hill for some distance until it disappears in a nick between the hill and Rosewall Hill behind it.
+Then, to crown it all, the summer solstice sun sets behind a Trink Hill north-westwards, with a slice of the sun following the slope of the hill for some distance until it disappears in a nick between the hill and Rosewall Hill behind it (on the right in the photo above).
 However, I have not yet found a landmark south-westwards to mark the winter solstice setting sun – it is somewhere in the direction of the Merry Maidens.